utnet-org/contract-new-project-template/lockup/README.md

 #### Checking owner's balance

-If the owner has accumulated 10 NEAR in the rewards, after refreshing the staking pool balance, the owner should see the local balance to increase as well.
+If the owner has accumulated 10 UNC in the rewards, after refreshing the staking pool balance, the owner should see the local balance to increase as well.

 ```bash